zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 [Insert Picture Here]

 It is easy to show that, under favorable conditions, the field vectors oscillate in the plane of the wave.
-In general, the Maxwell equations (c.f.
-Equations 3.9.2, 3.9.4) tell us that
+In general, the Maxwell equations (cf. Equations 3.9.2, 3.9.4) tell us that

 $$ \tag{7.15}
 	\nabla \cdot \bm{B}(\bm{r}, \omega) = 0, \quad
 	\nabla \cdot \bm{D}(\bm{r}, \omega) = \rho_s(\bm{r}, \omega).
 $$

-More specifically, in a source-free region of a linear, isotropic, homogeneous medium (c.f.
-Equation 6.2.2, 6.2.4),
+More specifically, in a source-free region of a linear, isotropic, homogeneous medium (cf. Equation 6.2.2, 6.2.4),

 $$ \tag{7.16}
 	\nabla \cdot \bm{H}(\bm{r}, \omega) = 0, \quad